Types of Substance Addictions and How to Identify Them

 Identifying Substance Addictions

-The signs that one may find that is common amongst those who misuse substances may be best discovered by their close friends and family members.
-After all, they spend more time with them and are able to recognize, or at least notice, the changes in their behavior, disposition, or even in their appearance.
+The signs that are common among those who misuse substances may be best discovered by their close friends and family members.
+After all, they spend more time with them and are able to recognize, or at least notice, the changes in their behavior, disposition, or even appearance.

 - Modifications to physical appearance/not grooming/wearing dirty clothes.